x

 (Video courtesy of Public Resource Org)

-An incredible life saving tool to have during a raging wildfire is a fire shelter.
-Typically, wildland firefighters carry a fire shelter when battling fires of any significance due to their ease of use and flexibility.
+Due to their ease of use and flexibility, wildland firefighters typically carry a fire shelter when battling fires of any significance.
 These shelters are designed to protect them from the direct heat coming from open flames.
-Since fires can move fast, it allows some time for the worst of the heat and flames to pass, and hopefully allowing the firefighters to survive.
-However, these shelters are considered an absolute last resort.
-They are only to be used when there is no way to escape the flames and survive—deciding when to use one and when it’s best to make a run for it is a tough decision, especially if you are not knowledgeable about wildfires.
+Since fires can move fast, it allows some time for the worst of the heat and flames to pass, hopefully providing enough reprieve for the firefighters to survive.

 Creating a Wildfire Survival Plan